Wales’ painful World Cup history

 Few need to be told that it has been quite some wait for Wales when it comes to the World Cup.

-By the time Gareth Bale and teammates line up against Austria on Thursday evening in Cardifff, it will be just shy of 64 years since Wales appeared on football's biggest stage.
+By the time Gareth Bale and team-mates line up against Austria on Thursday in Cardiff, it will be just shy of 64 years since Wales appeared on football's biggest stage.

 Indeed, this play-off in itself is the closest the national side has come to making it in almost three decades.